auth0/docs/articles/tokens/guides/store-tokens.md

 We recommend using the [Auth0 Single Page App SDK](/libraries/auth0-spa-js).
 The Auth0 SPA SDK handles token storage, session management, and other details for you.

-### Don't store tokens in local storage
+### Local token storage

-Browser local storage (or session storage) is [not a secure place to store sensitive information](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/HTML5_Security_Cheat_Sheet.md#local-storage).
+Browser local storage (or *session storage*) is [not a secure place to store sensitive information](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/HTML5_Security_Cheat_Sheet.md#local-storage).
 Any data stored there:

-* Can be accessed through JavaScript.
+* Can be accessed through JavaScript
-* May be vulnerable to [cross-site scripting](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).
+* May be vulnerable to [cross-site scripting](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS))

-If an attacker steals a token, they can gain access to and make requests to your API.
-Treat tokens like credit card numbers or passwords: don’t store them in local storage.
+If an attacker steals a token, they can gain access and make requests to your API.
+Treat tokens like credit card numbers or passwords.
+Avoid storing them in local storage.

-### Using cookies
+### Cookies

-Under certain circumstances, you can use cookies to authenticate a single-page application:
+Under certain circumstances, you can use cookies to authenticate SPAs:

 * if your SPA is served to the client using your own backend
 * if your SPA has the same domain as your backend